Explaining higher-order correlations between elliptic and triangular flow: Relations between experimental cumulants and intrinsic cumulants

+Since $v_2$ and $v_3$ are both of order ${\cal F}$, the normalized symmetric cumulant (\ref{defnMHC}) is of order ${\cal F}^{2q}$.
+This explains why the magnitude of $nMHC(v_2^{2m},v_3^{2q})$ decreases strongly as $q$ increases, as seen in Fig.~\ref{fig:ALICECMSMHC}.

-We finally provide leading-order expressions for the cumulants of order 10, which have not yet been analyzed, but could easily be measured:
+We finally provide leading-order expressions for the cumulants of order 10, which have not yet been analyzed:

+The first three could easily be measured (note however that the second involves event-plane correlations, see footnote \ref{phases}), while the last is likely too small.

 A first comment on the expressions (\ref{MHC22int}), (\ref{leadingorder}) and (\ref{leadingorder10}) is that they only involve the mean elliptic flow in the reaction plane, $\bar V_2$, and mixed cumulants of order $\ge 3$, which quantify non-Gaussian fluctuations.
+Thus the correlations between $v_2$ and $v_3$ originate from non-Gaussian fluctuations in the initial state~\cite{Alqahtani:2025wan}.

 A second remark is that for a given value of $q$, $MHC(v_2^2, v_3^{2q})$ contains more terms than higher-order cumulants $MHC(v_2^{2m}, v_3^{2q})$ with $m\ge 2$, whose expressions are somewhat simpler.
-More specifically, the expressions for $m=1$ contain the cumulant $c_{11qq}$ (note that it is the only term which does not vanish for central collisions), which no longer appears for $m\ge 2$.
+More specifically, the expressions for $m=1$ contain the cumulant $c_{11qq}$, which no longer appears for $m\ge 2$.
 For a given value of $q$, each of the remaining terms is multiplied by a factor proportional to $\bar V_2^2$ as $m$ increases.
-This can be related to the well-known fact that cumulants of $v_2$ of order 4 and higher only depend on $\bar V_2$ to leading order in ${\cal V}$, as recalled in Appendix~\ref{s:v2cumulants}.
-In addition, there are overall numerical factors which increase rapidly as a function of $m$ ($2$, $4$, $24$ for $m=1,2,3$).
-These numerical factors explain why the normalized cumulants $nMHC(v_2^{2m}, v_3^{2q})$ increase as a function of $m$ for fixed $q$, in absolute magnitude~\cite{ALICE:2021adw}.
+This can be related to the well-known fact that cumulants of $v_2$ of order 4 and higher only depend on $\bar V_2$ to leading order in ${\cal F}$, as recalled in Appendix~\ref{s:v2cumulants}.
+In addition, there are overall numerical factors which increase rapidly as a function of $m$ ($2$, $-4$, $24$, $-264$ for $m=1,2,3,4$).
+These numerical factors explain why the normalized cumulant $nMHC(v_2^{2m}, v_3^{2q})$ changes sign and increases in absolute magnitude as $m$ increases, as seen in Fig.~\ref{fig:ALICECMSMHC}.